Fields of Fire (novel)

 Fields of Fire is a novel by U.S. Senator Jim Webb, first published in 1978.
-It follows the lives of several Marines serving in the Vietnam War.
+It is a work of fiction which depicts a platoon of Marines serving in the Vietnam War.

 Content

-The novel is told mainly from the viewpoints of three Marines: 2nd Lt Robert E. Lee Hodges, who comes from a long line of soldiers; "Snake" (no full name given), a squad leader in Hodges' platoon, a tough kid from the streets; and "Senator" (Will Goodrich), an impressionable and sensitive Harvard student who volunteers for service.
+The novel is told mainly from the viewpoints of three Marines: 2nd Lt.
+Robert E. Lee Hodges, who comes from a long line of soldiers; "Snake" (no full name given), a squad leader in Hodges' platoon, a tough kid from the streets; and "Senator" (Will Goodrich), an impressionable and sensitive Harvard student who volunteers for service.
 The major themes are centered on loyalty, leadership, and the brutalizing effects on people in a time of war.

 Written only three years after the last American troops withdrew from Vietnam, and despite being written by a man who loved the military and hated the antiwar movement, Fields of Fire points out the flawed logic of the Vietnam War through its hero, Lieutenant Hodges.